John X. Merriman: Prime Minister (1908–1910)

 In 1908 his South African Party together with the Afrikaner Bond won control of the Assembly and he served as Prime Minister of the Cape Colony for two years, from 1908 until the formation of the Union of South Africa on 31 May 1910.

 He was a leading figure in the National Convention which brought about this Union.
 During the union negotiations, he fought to extend the multi-racial "Cape Qualified Franchise" system (whereby suffrage qualification applied equally to all male citizens, regardless of race) to the rest of South Africa.
 This failed, as it was strongly opposed by the other constituent states which were determined to enforce white rule.
 He succeeded however, in preserving a remnant of the multi-racial qualified franchise within the Cape Province.
 This result greatly disappointed Merriman and his allies, for whom the only possible justification of the Boer war had been to serve to eradicate the Transvaal's colour bar.

-Merriman had originally been proposed as the first Prime Minister of the new union, and several of the constituent states, such as the Orange Free State, supported him for this position.
+Merriman had originally been proposed as the first prime minister of the new union, and several of the constituent states, such as the Orange Free State, supported him for this position.
 However Lord Gladstone, the first Governor-General, asked the Afrikaner statesman, Louis Botha to form a government.
-This decision, inspired partly by British liberal guilt over the Boer War and a desire to make reparations to the Afrikaner people, ended up empowering reactionary political elements of the Transvaal and cementing the franchise distinctions across the new country.

 Merriman declined to accept a post in the first Union Cabinet.

 Career in the Union parliament

 After union, he continued to serve in the Parliament of South Africa, representing first the constituency of Victoria West, and then Stellenbosch.
-He carried on a lively correspondence with Jan Christiaan Smuts, constantly warning him about possibilities of rebellion and civil war with Afrikaner sections of the white population who objected to South African cooperation with Great Britain against Germany in World War I, especially the South African invasion of German South-West Africa, now Namibia.
+He carried on a lively correspondence with Jan Smuts, constantly warning him about possibilities of rebellion and civil war with Afrikaner sections of the white population who objected to South African cooperation with Great Britain against Germany in World War I, especially the South African invasion of German South-West Africa, now Namibia.

 He was one of only a few members of Parliament who opposed the Native Land Act in 1913, which was legislation that drastically limited African ownership of land.